-Canceling a workflow allows you to stop the sending of messages within a specified workflow for one or more recipients.
-This can be useful in settings like reminders where a notification needs to be canceled once a user has performed the intended action.
+Canceling a workflow allows you to stop a workflow run mid-execution.
+This action will stop the workflow from sending new messages to recipients.
+This can be useful in situations like reminder workflows, where a notification needs to be canceled once a user has performed an intended action.

-To perform a cancellation, you first need to give Knock a pointer to understand how to uniquely
+To perform a cancellation, you first need to provide a

 You can read about generating workflow cancellation keys and some best practices in the triggering workflows guide.